zacck-zz/zacck.github.io/_posts/2017-04-19-6-Months-of-TDD.md

 TDD forces you to consider the direction you are taking and why!
 This in turn clears out a lot of logic, syntax errors and dead code.

-Personally I find it take me 80% of my time to write a test and 20% to write the implementation of the code.
+Personally I find it takes 80% of my time to write a test and 20% to write the implementation of the code.

 Queries?
 Suggestions?
 PR?